PrincetonUniversity/advanced-command-line/06_awk/README.md

 ### EXERCISE
 Recalculate the mean and standard deviation of `word_counts.txt` considering only words that appear fewer than 1000 times.
-Repeat with more than 1000 times.
+Repeat with more than 1000 occurrences.
 The following command calculates the mean and standard deviation for all entries
 ```
 awk 'BEGIN{OFS="\t"}
 {total += $2; sqr += $2**2}
 END {print "mean", total/NR;
 print "std", sqrt((sqr - total**2 / NR) / (NR-1))}' word_counts.txt
 ```
-Note, long commands are hard to edit even if you are proficient with shell navigation.
-The shell command `fc` (for fix command) recalls the last command in your text editor, the `EDITOR` environment variable.
-In the middle of typing a command, you can also type `C-x C-e` to get the current command in the editor.
-Type `:q<ENTER>` to exit vim if you don't have your `EDITOR` set.

 ## Conditionals and loops
 As you may expect, awk has support for if, else, for, while, and do.